 In lieu of flowers, memorial contributions may be made to the Cleveland Museum of Art, 11150 East Blvd., Cleveland, OH 44106, Hospice of the Western Reserve, PO Box 72101, Cleveland, OH 44192 or Fairmount Presbyterian Church (Music Fund), 2757 Fairmount Blvd., Cleveland Hts., OH 44118 where services will be held at a later date.

-To send flowers to Milan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Milan Mihal, please visit our floral store.